 5. Buying email lists

-Bought or rented email lists are unlikely to be GDPR compliant, the contacts on them are probably not your target customer and you can do great damage to your authority as a business by using them.
-If you send marketing emails to people who haven’t explicitly opted in to that contact, then you risk being flagged as a spammer, harming any further ‘ethical’ lead generation tactics you might employ in the future.
+Bought or rented email lists are unlikely to be GDPR-compliant; the contacts on them are probably not your target customers and you can do severe damage to your business's authority by using them.
+If you send marketing emails to people who haven’t explicitly opted in to that contact, then you risk being flagged as a spammer, harming future ‘ethical’ lead generation tactics you might employ.
 In short, you’re annoying people.
 Stop it.

 6. Ignoring social media

-B2B businesses are guilty of either over-stuffing their social media channels, or ignoring them altogether.
-You need to spend enough time sharing high-quality content (and not just blogs from your own site) and engaging with other people and companies, that you create a consistent brand voice.
+B2B businesses are guilty of either over-stuffing their social media channels or ignoring them altogether.
+You need to spend enough time sharing high-quality content and engaging with other people and companies so you can create a consistent brand voice.
 If people trust you and they like what you’re saying on social media, they’ll arrive at your website ready to convert on an offer.

-If you promise something to your site visitors, you had better be ready to deliver on that promise.
+If you promise something to your site visitors, you'd better be ready to deliver.
 Your ‘Comprehensive guide to cloud computing’ should not turn out to be a badly formatted two-page PDF about why your company is so amazing at delivering Azure.
 Your leads will feel cheated.
 It’s likely they’ll enter your contact database only to go as cold as yesterday’s soup.

 8. Hyped up nonsense in general

-Click-bait isn’t necessarily ‘hype’, it’s just promising one thing and delivering something else.
+Clickbait isn’t necessarily ‘hype’, it’s just promising one thing and delivering something else.
 Hype like a call-to-action that reads, ‘Get the biggest, best, most amazing template that WILL SHOCK YOU five ways to Sunday!’, can be irritating and off-putting.
 Don’t try to bamboozle your leads.
-Instead, tell the truth, be positive and put the work in to deliver offers that will drive leads and value for your readers.
+Instead, tell the truth, be positive and deliver offers that will drive value for your readers.

 9. Dreary call-to-action copy

 The opposite of over-hyped language is bog-standard, half-arsed (we said it) call-to-action copy.
 CTAs that convert leads need to be engaging, easy to read and understand, and there’s no room for empty words.
 Putting ‘click here’ on a button is pure laziness.
 We’re all guilty of it.
 So, from today, change things up.
-Try ‘Tell me more’ or ‘Download the PDF’ or even do something crazy, like ‘DON’T click here.’
+Try ‘Tell me more’ or ‘Download the PDF’ instead.

 10. Using too many pop-ups

 Ever gone on a website and been bombarded with pop-ups?
-Just as you get rid of the big one that blocks the whole screen, another slides in from the left, and a chatbox open on the right.
+Just as you get rid of the big one that blocks the whole screen, another slides in from the left, and a chatbox opens on the right.
 This issue is further compounded by the cookie policy notice that settles over the nav bar, begging you to allow cookies, or choose between different cookie options.
-Pop-ups can be great for conversions if used discreetly or if they do something interesting like display a quirky animation.
+Pop-ups can be great for conversions when used discreetly or for something interesting.
 Use a light touch.
 And remember to test, test and test some more!

 11. Hiding the ‘x’ button

 Another common fault with the pop-up is the design trickery businesses use to hide the ‘x’ button.
 We know you want to generate leads but come on.
 Let’s not be underhanded.
-Make the option to close the pop-up a straight-forward process.
+Make it straight-forward to close the pop-up.

 12. Talking to the wrong audience

 Whatever form of lead generation you’re using, whether it’s CTAs, buttons, pop-ups or on-page forms, please use the right language for the job – and, for your audience.
-Don’t follow bogus trends like the latest jargon, slang or off-colour humour.
+Don’t follow the latest jargon, slang or off-colour humour trends.

 13. Greedy form fields

 Yes, you can have this white paper about Office 365.
 I just need your name, email address, company name, phone number, last three known addresses, a complete history of your family tree, your cat’s name… you get the idea.
 People are much more likely to convert on an offer if they have to provide one or two pieces of information.
-The more valuable the offer, the more you might be able to ask for – such as this marketing assessment, where it’s clear why the information is needed.
+The more valuable the offer, the more you might be able to ask for.

 14. It’s ‘book a meeting’, or death!